Operationalizing AI in Orthopaedic Practice: Governance, Integration, and Future Clinical Applications

 Dr. Bruning is the Division Administrative Director for Sports Medicine, Hand, and the Sports Sciences Institute, Department of Orthopedics, Duke University School of Medicine.
 He has been within the orthopedic field for over 35 years.
 Dr. Bruning has served on the Board of Directors for the AAOE, ATPPS, BONES of Florida, and been the Advocacy Council Chair for AAOE.

-Christian Pena, MD
+Christian Pean, MD

-Michael Pencina PhD
+Michael Pencina, PhD

 Professor of Biostatistics and Bioinformatics, Duke University